yunchih/resrc/README.md

 # Systemd user resource limitation imposer

-**resrc** (i.e. Resource Control) imposes arbitrary CGroup resource constrain upon every user session when they are first created.
-In other words, when a user first logs in, **logind-hook** receives a signal and invoke Systemd's API to set resource constraint over her resource usage.
+**resrc** (i.e. Resource Control) imposes arbitrary CGroup resource constraints upon every user session when they are first created.
+In other words, when a user first logs in, **resrc** receives a signal and invoke Systemd's API to set constraint over her resource usage.

 See [here](https://www.freedesktop.org/software/systemd/man/systemd.resource-control.html)
 for a list of available resource type.